 From working as a remote employee to the rise of the gig economy, there’s no better time than now to make money using skills and knowledge you already have – and often, you don’t even have to leave your house.
-While there are plenty of sites that offer ways to make money online by completing surveys, reviewing websites or selling unwanted items, if you have highly-specialized skills in a particular area, you can turn that information into a money-generating product.
+While there are plenty of sites that offer easy ways to make money online by completing surveys, reviewing websites or selling unwanted items, if you have highly-specialized skills in a particular area, you can turn that information into a money-generating product.

-But it’s not just about skills – this is also about earning extra income while doing something that you really enjoy.
+But it’s not just about skills – this is also about earning money online, creating extra income while doing something that you really enjoy.
 Making money doing something that you love is a dream that millions would love to see come true – but not everyone is willing to try.
 The good news is that you don’t have to quit your day job and risk your life savings to create a side hustle and give this dream a go – here are some websites that can help you create and sell a class, earn money with your artwork, or raise funding from an audience that wants to support future work.
 Here are the best sites that can help you start creating – and selling – now.

 Have you ever thought about becoming a teacher?
 With Skillshare you can create a class around a subject you’re knowledgeable about, upload it to the site and enjoy a passive income stream as students pay to take your course.
 From business and technology to a full range of creative arts like photography and writing, the site already offers over 17,000 classes to students around the world – created by people just like you.

 While it may sound intimidating to create your first course, the site offers a helpful, easy-to-use class creation tool – and even a 30-day challenge – to help you film your class videos from home, along with additional resources to prepare your course for the site.
 Once your class is available, you can build a dedicated Skillshare channel and engage with your students.
 Millions of students are already registered with the site, so the only problem you’ll face is narrowing down which skill you’d like to teach first.